-It’s a new term, but an old concept: the phrase “shadow IT” refers to employees using computing methods not previously approved by the company in order to work more efficiently.
+It’s a new term, but an old concept: the phrase “shadow IT” refers to employees using computing methods not previously approved by the company to work more efficiently.
 Sometimes used interchangeably with the term “stealth IT,” IT departments are often kept in the dark about these methods, only finding out once it’s too late.
 But if employees are getting their work done, what can be so bad about it?

-The term “unofficial data devices” covers a wide range of implementations, from portable storage devices, online messaging software, unapproved online e-mail services, document sharing utilities and self-developed databases and even undocumented spreadsheets.
+The term “unofficial data devices” covers a wide range of implementations, from portable storage devices, online messaging software, unapproved online e-mail services, document sharing utilities and self-developed databases, and even undocumented spreadsheets.

 Security risks most often present themselves when sensitive data and applications are moved outside their designated protected networks.
 For example, if Human Resource Manager Carol exports a secure Excel spreadsheet from its designated location within the company’s cloud server and saves it to a folder within Google Drive, this would technically be considered an act of shadow IT.

 If Carol updated her spreadsheet from Google Drive and sent it to her assistant, who then edited and sent it back, Carol would more than likely have to spend some time verifying the accuracy of the data included and fixing inconsistencies in formatting.
 This is a significant amount of time wasted.
-As more individuals view, modify and re-upload the document through various means, errors will increase exponentially due to a lack of stringent testing and control.
+Furthermore, as more individuals view, modify and re-upload the document through various means, errors will increase exponentially due to a lack of stringent testing and control.
 This is a simply illogical business practice.

 Because applications used by those performing shadow IT are not frequently audited, there is a high risk of data loss, or even worse, data leaks.
 Additionally, shadow IT can serve as a barrier to the adoption of new technology.

 If your company has implemented new software or applications and strictly disapproves of other programs, give the regulated ones a try.
-It can certainly be hard to try new things, especially if you are set in your ways, but more often than not, the employees within your IT department knows what they’re doing.
-If you find that these new implementations simply do not work and you would like to go back to old applications, say something!
+It can certainly be hard to try new things, especially if you are set in your ways, but more often than not, the employees within your IT department know what they’re doing.
+If you find that these new implementations do not work and you would like to go back to old applications, say something!
 If anything, you’ll be appreciated for inputting suggestions and speaking your mind.